pattern-lab/patternlab-node/README.md

 You can find some simple upgrade documenation in it's current home here (unreleased but confirmed to work): [https://github.com/pattern-lab/website/blob/dev/patternlabsite/docs/node/upgrading.md](https://github.com/pattern-lab/website/blob/dev/patternlabsite/docs/node/upgrading.md)

-### Forward, To the Specification!
+### ROADMAP

+A roadmap exists for Pattern Lab Node.
+Check it out [here](https://github.com/pattern-lab/patternlab-node/issues/134)

-Dave Olsen has published the [specification](https://github.com/pattern-lab/the-spec/blob/draft/SPEC.md) for Pattern Lab ports.
+Dave Olsen has also published the [specification](https://github.com/pattern-lab/the-spec/blob/draft/SPEC.md) for Pattern Lab ports.
 Development will be oriented toward compliance with this as the spec and the port mature together.

 ### Is Pattern Lab a Platform or a Build Tool?